Slicer/SlicerLungCTAnalyzer/README.md

 <b>Citations</b><br>
 <br>
 For publications please include this text (modifying the initial part to describe your use case):<br>
-"We performed a volumetric analysis and/or visualization in [3D Slicer](http://www.slicer.org) via the [Lung CT Analyzer project](https://github.com/rbumm/SlicerLungCTAnalyzer/)"
+"We performed a volumetric analysis and/or visualization in 3D Slicer(http://www.slicer.org) via the Lung CT Analyzer project(https://github.com/rbumm/SlicerLungCTAnalyzer/)"
 <br>
 <br>
 This project is in active development and is not FDA approved